jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 information.
 These clauses are set apart from the rest of the sentence with commas.

 ```
- The grammar class , until I hear otherwise, is the most beneficial class on
+ The grammar class, until I hear otherwise, is the most beneficial class on
 campus.
 (Nonessential information is set apart with commas)
- Her shoes , that she bought on sale last week, were ruined in the rain.
+ Her shoes, that she bought on sale last week, were ruined in the rain.
 (Nonessential information is set apart with commas)
 ```
 #### Relative Clauses

-Relative clauses are clauses introduced by the relative pronouns _who, whom, whose, which_ , and _that._ When relative pronouns introduce a dependent clause, they are functioning as a conjunction.
+Relative clauses are clauses introduced by the relative pronouns _who, whom, whose,_ _which_, and _that._ When relative pronouns introduce a dependent clause, they are functioning as a conjunction.

 **Relative pronoun Refers to Used to introduce**